stitchdata/docs/_changelog/entries/2021/2021-03-09-adwords-v05-02-2017-common-error-messages.md

 {{ site.data.changelog.metadata.single-integration | flatify }}

-Logic was updated for {{ this-connection.display_name }} to be able to handle common errors.
-There are now custom messages on these errors to give more specific information about the error.
+We've updated the {{ this-connection.display_name }} integration to return actionable messages when Stitch encounters errors during Extraction.
+These messages now include the cause of the error, ensuring you can take action to resolve it.